wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-example.md

     <img src="../../../../assets/img/connectors/mongodb-conn-6.png" title="Adding the connection." width="800" alt="Adding the connection."/>

-7. After the connection is successfully created, select the created connection as 'Connection' from the drop down in the properties window.
+7. After the connection is successfully created, you can select the new connection from the 'Connection' menu in the properties view.

     <img src="../../../../assets/img/connectors/mongodb-conn-7.png" title="Selecting the connection." width="800" alt="Selecting the connection."/>